 The Greek letters may seem like a difficult roadblock,, but you can master them quickly by starting with the letters that remind you of English letters, and then gradually adding more letters.

-In the chart below, there are English words spelled out in Greek letters, but as you will see these Greek letters look a lot like English letters,, and are pronounced the same .
+In the chart below, there are English words spelled out in Greek letters, but as you will see these Greek letters look a lot like English letters, and are pronounced the same .
 Start at the upper left in the picture boxes below.
-When new letters are introduced, there is a circled number that is explained at the bottom right of the sheet.
+The three words in the box are English words; you would read them, then select which one of the three corresponds to the picture.
+Then continue to the box below it.
+When new letters are introduced, there is a circled number that is explained at the bottom right of the chart.